Greg Shields: United States

 On 26 May 2009, Shields was poised to join Carolina RailHawks in the United States, managed by Scotsman Martin Rennie.
 Carolina RailHawks announced on 16 July 2009 that they had signed Shields.
 He had a loan spell back in Scotland with Partick Thistle before returning to RailHawks where he finished his playing career in 2013.

 Coaching career

 Shields worked as an assistant coach with the RailHawks, as well as being a head coach with Capital Area RailHawks, Carolina RailHawks' academy programme.
 He was appointed assistant head coach at Dunfermline Athletic in January 2019.
-After Peter Grant's tenure as Dunfermline manager ended, Shields, along with Steven Whittaker, were appointed joint interim manager of the club.
+After Peter Grant's tenure as Dunfermline manager ended, Shields and Steven Whittaker were appointed joint interim managers of the club.
 Shields and Whittaker were in charge for two matches, before John Hughes was appointed on a permanent basis.

-The creation of Dunfermline's new youth academy as well as the change to the management team following relegation to League 1 saw Shields promoted to Head of Academy - Football, working alongside Bill Hendry as Head of Academy - Operations.
+The creation of Dunfermline's new youth academy as well as the change to the management team following relegation to League 1 saw Shields promoted to head of academy – football, working alongside Bill Hendry as head of academy – operations.